schemaitat/polars_kde/README.md

 make bench
 ```

-NOTE: The `benchmark.py` file is actually a [marimo](https://marimo.app) notebook.
+**NOTE:** The `benchmark.py` file is actually a [marimo](https://marimo.app) notebook.
 Since it was created in sandbox mode the dependencies are part of the header information and we do not need to include any additional dependencies in the `pyproject.toml` file.
 Great.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Polars KDE provides Kernel Density Estimation (KDE) functionalities powered by the [Polars](https://www.pola.rs/) DataFrame library.

 ## Limitations and further improvements